ohmarinseries/finance-news-API/README.md

 #Run Tests
 To run tests for application run the following command:
-####Important: If you already executed docker-compose up --build, app has been tested once!
+####Important: If you already executed docker-compose up --build, app has been tested during build!
 ```shell
 python3 manage.py test financeAPI
 ```